 Who is your favourite Dutch designer and who would you like to work with?
 My favourite Dutch designer is Lenneke Wispelwey; I love her facet shaped cups and vases and her use of pastel colours.
 I would love to work with her some time...
 I would also like to work with the 'Tilburgs Textielmuseum', I'd love to have my own drawings woven.
 Our customers have asked for cereal bowls with the same illustration, any chance of this being produced in the near future?
 Actually, there is a 'Take a Bath' bowl set available, with porcelain asian spoons.
 We now stock the 'Take A Bath Bowl Set'

 What is your favourite design you have created and why?
 I'm most proud of my Take a Bath Tea Set, because it apeared at many international design blogs.

-The perfect complement to our Bathing Girl Tea Set, designer Esther Horchner has playfully illustrated the inside of this white porcelain tea pot with bathing beauties.
+The perfect complement to our Bathing Girls Tea Set, designer Esther Horchner has playfully illustrated the inside of this white porcelain tea pot with nude bathing beauties.
 When the pot is filled, it looks like the girls are immersed in a tea bath or pool

-Bathing Girl Tea Pot Dimensions: tea pot Dia 15cm H 16cm
+Bathing Girls Tea Pot Dimensions: tea pot Dia 15cm H 16cm